 Everyone who has ever worked in an office environment knows that regular meetings and micromanagement are two factors that contribute to a decrease in productivity.
 Team meetings are necessary to help everyone stay connected, get help with tasks, and brainstorm, but often, they are too long and not always focused on the subject.

-In the case of virtual meetings with employees from all over the world, there are fewer chances of banter taking up half of the meeting.
+In the case of online conferencing with employees from all over the world, there are fewer chances of banter taking up half of the meeting.
 Remote team meetings are often more concise, and they can be over quicker if all relevant materials are shared between the meeting.

 This doesn’t mean that there shouldn’t be any small talk before remote meetings — this helps people feel connected.
 But remote team meetings are often more to the point and not as frequent as in-person ones, which contributes to an increase in productivity.
 Plus, they’re a great way to minimize attendance, as you don’t have to invite the entire team every time.